A Day in the Life: Sixth Form

 Tuesday is my favourite day of the week.
 My day begins before that of most students as I wake for a morning run.
 It helps to get me awake and ready for the day, plus it’s healthy.
 Then I stroll downhill to the Tuckwell room at eight o’clock for a warm, tasty breakfast to keep me going through the day until lunch time.
 After breakfast, I can go back to the boarding house to shower and get ready for school.

 After registration, lessons begin.
-Two periods of lessons that are fifty-five minutes long beginning with chemistry and then biology afterwards.
+Two periods of lessons that are fifty-five minutes long, beginning with chemistry and then biology afterwards.
 In chemistry, I’ve recently been learning about chlorofluorocarbons and their negative effect on the ozone layer by free radical substitution reactions with ozone.
 In biology, we’re learning about the different stages of meiosis.
 Next is tutor time where students spend time with their tutors who give information on upcoming events or assemblies etc.

 My next lesson is mathematics.
 MATHEMATICS!!!
 The subject isn’t so hard, but the questions require you to be able to think outside the box.
 Because I do 3 subjects, I have a study period next.
 I usually stay in the study area doing some homework or studying for a test or just reading ahead of a class.
 I have early lunch because I have a study period before lunch.
 Lucky me!
 Then I go back to the boarding house to change into my sportswear for games.

 Games are why Tuesday is my favourite day of the week.
 Two hours of just sports, is there anything better?
-In first term I did rugby and soccer in second term.
+In first term I did rugby and then football in the second term.
 This term I’ll do athletics.
 I’m up for that!
 Last term we had football matches on all but one Tuesday.
 It was really fun to compete against other schools, enjoying the game, developing our skills, and of course scoring a few goals!